 Following an initial consultation with a member of the Physiotherapy team the tissue at fault will be located via physical assessment and in some cases using diagnostic ultrasound.
-A contact gel is applied to the skin before administering the shockwaves.
+A contact medium is applied to the skin before administering the shockwaves.
 The procedure is non-invasive and often results in significant pain relief 8-10 days after the first treatment.
 In addition to this you will also be given advice on self management and an exercise program.

 How many sessions will I need?